 According to Salesforce Research, in 2018, up to 80% of customers agreed that the experience a company provides is as important as its products and services.
 The amount that is being spent right now on customer experience (CX) can be seen as a direct result of this data.
 Global spending on CX technology is predicted to rise from 500 billion U.S. dollars in 2019 to over 640 billion by 2022.

 Customer data gained through analytics has become very crucial for several e-commerce sites.
 That’s because they want to make the customer’s experience as personal and curated as possible.
 Whether it is user experience, logistics, customer preferences, pricing strategies, website design, or even the loading page speed.
 Everything becomes a deciding factor for a customer’s experience.
+Offering great customer support is also a key factor for customer experience.
+Customer service is an important thing in an eCommerce business and should be given before the purchase, during the purchase as well as after the sales.
 For example, if your site takes more than 3 seconds for a page to load, around 57% of customers will abandon your site.
 60% of them will even leave it if they can’t find what they were looking for in the first place.

 This data makes it apparent that e-commerce sites are using and will continue to use consumer data in 2021.
 So that they can create a hyper-personalized shopping experience for their customers.
 Whether it is proximity marketing (using adverts when your customers are in the same vicinity as you), or giving out personal product recommendations on your site or on search engines, everything will cater towards this experience.
 After all, 90% of shoppers return to a site that provides personalized recommendations and that’s exactly what e-commerce sites want!